Following a Movement of Faith

 Discovering Our Purpose and Philosophy

-After Tim’s arrival, he and the leadership developed our current purpose statement:
+After Tim’s arrival, he and the leadership team developed a purpose statement, which at its core has remained consistent over the years:

 In conjunction with our purpose statement, the leadership also established this simple core philosophy of ministry: